-When contemplating sobriety and recovery, there are often numerous questions, concerns and fears that can be very overwhelming.
+When contemplating sobriety and recovery, there are often numerous questions, concerns, and fears that can be very overwhelming.
 For many, it’s this unknown future in recovery that becomes a potential obstacle for many who are still in active addiction and prevents them from seeking the help they need.

 In my own experience as an addict, though I found that my questions were valid, I realized that my fears were my dysfunction’s own defense mechanism.
 It was my ego’s last-ditch effort to remain in control and keep me in active addiction.
 More to the point, they were lies I was telling myself; an act of self-sabotage, keeping me from getting the help I needed.

-1. It doesn’t take away your friends.
+1. Recovery doesn’t take away your friends.

 The first and likely most common lie is that getting into recovery will mean you’ll lose your friends.
 Instead, what recovery does is shed light on the truth about the individuals you’ve labeled as “friends.”
 There is a difference.
-In recovery, you get to learn what friendship and caring really looks like, and assists you in seeking real community only with those who want the best for you.
+In recovery, you get to learn what friendship and caring really look like, and assists you in seeking real community only with those who want the best for you.
 More importantly, recovery gives you the opportunity to become a friend to yourself—your best friend, rather than your own worst enemy.